Earning Money Legally: A Guide for 11-to-13-Year-Olds

 That said, informal work, such as helping neighbours, washing cars, or pet sitting, is usually acceptable as long as it’s safe, supervised, and doesn’t interfere with school.

-Once your child turns 13, they can work part-time if:
+Once your child turns 13, they can work part-time if they meet the following criteria:

-We’ll cover the legal stuff below, but the key thing to know is that there’s a big difference between earning a few quid from a neighbour and formal employment.
+We’ll cover the legal stuff below.
+But the key thing to know is that there's a significant difference between earning a few quid from a neighbour and formal employment.

 Here are a few simple, tried-and-tested ways young entrepreneurs aged 11–13 can earn some extra money safely and legally: